ekarayel/SetDifferenceEstimator/README.md

 for `i ∈ {1,..,n}`.

-Instead of sending all documents, both server send only bn - bits, that is the hashes of
+Instead of sending all documents, both servers send only bn - bits, that is the hashes of

     x(i,A) := h( { x | x ∈ A, gᵢ(x) ≤ pᵢ } )
     x(i,B) := h( { x | x ∈ B, gᵢ(x) ≤ pᵢ } )